 Gelatin is the base of gummies, dissolved in water or your choice of liquids.
 I used liver broth to add lots of flavor.
 You can use many liquid bases–and even blend or drop in additional treats for more flavor, creating a sweet or savory gummy treat for your dog’s tastes!

 What You’ll Need to Make Gummies for Dogs

 This is one of the simplest dog treat recipes!
 All you’ll need is:

 - plain, unflavored gelatin

 Before you get started, prepare your trays for the gelatin mixture.
 You can use ice cube trays or silicone trays (my preference since they’re so cute!)

 To make it easy to pop the gummies out of the trays, you’ll want to give the trays a spray with olive oil.
 I used an olive oil mister; you just pump up the mixer to create a spray:

 Spray the olive oil in the silicone molds; if you don’t have a mister, just lightly grease each mold with the olive oil.

 Don’t have a silicone tray or extra ice cube tray handy?
 Just use a small jelly roll pan or even a disposable foil pan.
 Spray it with olive oil; when the gummies are set, use a knife to cut the gummies into squares.
-Your dog won’t mind one bit!
+Your dog will love them regardless of the shape!

 How to Make Gelatin for Your Dog